Handling of styles and structure indicators for the SAI.

 If the Autoselect Next Paragraph Formatting Group option is selected, clicking on a paragraph style in a style gallery will cause the cursor in Microsoft Word to advance to the next group of similarly formatted paragraphs.
 The autoselector looks at paragraph attributes such as spacing above and below a paragraph, left and right paragraph margins, first-line indents, and alignment to determine what constitutes a group of paragraphs.
-If additional skip suboptions are selected, the autoselector will skip over certain types of paragraphs to allow for composition of targeted elements only.
+If additional skip suboptions are selected, the autoselector will skip over certain types of paragraphs to allow for scribing of targeted elements only.

 - Skip to Paragraphs with Local Formatting: Skip to paragraphs that have local paragraph formatting applied.
-Use this when vetting a file before style mapping to identify any paragraph styles that need to be composed by hand.
+Use this when vetting a file before style mapping to identify any paragraph styles that need to be scribed by hand.

 - Next Paragraph Formatting Group: Move the selector to the next acceptable paragraph group without applying styles based on the current autoselect settings.